learn-co-curriculum/activerecord-crud-intro/README.md

 # ActiveRecord CRUD Intro

-1. Create migrations from the command line
+1. Explain Create, Read, Update, Delete
-2. Explain Create, Read, Update, Delete and add codesnippets as examples
+2. Add codesnippets to the explanations as examples